fusion-jena/BiodivTagger/conflicts_missing_annotations.md

 * wood (in ENVO Environment, in gold standard Material)
 * weather (in ENVO Quality, in gold standard both Environment and Process)
 * biomass (in ENVO Material, in gold standard both Material and Quality)
+* climate (in ENVO environmental disposition, in gold standard PROCESS)